-- (i) A Person the subject of a determination under Section 5.3(a)(iv) may appeal that determination to a panel comprising at least two (2) members appointed by the AFL Executive General Manager Game Development (or their nominee(s)) on one or more of the following grounds: - (A) the AFL Head of Community Football (or their nominee) failed to have regard to relevant matters or had regard to irrelevant matters; - (B) the AFL Head of Community Football (or their nominee) was affected by a conflict of interest; or - (C) the determination, or any part of the process undertaken, was inconsistent with Section 5 or any relevant laws. - (ii) Any such appeal must be submitted by email to coachregistrar@afl.com.au within seven (7) calendar days of a determination under Section 5.3(a)(iv). - (iii) A Person may not produce fresh evidence at an appeal under this Section 5.3(b) without leave of the panel. - (iv) A determination of the panel is final and subject only to any rights of appeal provided by law.
+- A Person the subject of a determination under Section 5.3(a)(iv) may appeal that determination to a panel comprising at least two (2) members appointed by the AFL Executive General Manager Game Development (or their nominee(s)) on one or more of the following grounds: - the AFL General Manager Game Development Investment and Community Football (or their nominee) failed to have regard to relevant matters or had regard to irrelevant matters;

+- (B) the AFL General Manager Game Development Investment and Community Football (or their nominee) was affected by a conflict of interest; or - (C) the determination, or any part of the process undertaken, was inconsistent with Section 5 or any relevant laws. - Any such appeal must be submitted by email to coachregistrar@afl.com.au within seven (7) calendar days of a determination under Section 5.3(a)(iv). - (iii) A Person may not produce fresh evidence at an appeal under this Section 5.3(b) without leave of the panel. - (iv) A determination of the panel is final and subject only to any rights of appeal provided by law.